 That being said, most of the gamecock was bred out of these birds a long time ago.
 Thus, you don’t usually have to worry about your Black Copper Marans chicken fighting with other birds.
 The roosters will scuffle a little bit from time to time, but it probably won’t develop into anything serious.

 These birds aren’t commonly used as companion animals, but that doesn’t mean they can’t make a good pet.
 Just be aware that they aren’t commonly used for this purpose.
 If you want a pet chicken, you might have an easier time with something else.

-As a large and active bird, the Black Copper Marans will do best in a free-range environment.
+Given its active nature, as a large bird, the Black Copper Marans will do best in a free-range environment.
 They can deal with a certain amount of confinement, but they tend to be more productive when they can roam a little bit.

 Those who keep these birds have often described them as being extremely clean.
 They will usually avoid soiling their laying boxes, or any other area that they might use.
 They generally aren’t willing to sit in their own filth like some other breeds of chicken.

 As you might already know, the most distinctive feature of this breed is its rich chocolate-brown egg.
 This egg will vary in hue just a little bit, so don’t be too concerned if you get some variation.

 The source breeds for this chicken (like the Marandaise Fowl) were said to produce very red eggs, but the modern Marans egg is more like a ruddy chocolate brown.

 We also mentioned that this chicken has been known to lay up to 200 eggs a year.
 While this number is definitely possible, you should remember that 200 eggs would be a maximum figure.